Filkatatrynacode/filkatatrynacode/README.md

 ## Hi there 👋
+## My name is Filip, I'm trying to learn how to code and hope in works out.

 <!--
 **Filkatatrynacode/filkatatrynacode** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.